thavlik/machine-learning-portfolio/README.md

 - [Neurosurgery Video Dataset](https://github.com/thavlik/neurosurgery-video-dataset): brain & spine surgery videos curated with the intent of enhancing neurosurgical e-Shadowing (WIP)

 ## Tools
-- [vpn-operator](https://github.com/thavlik/vpn-operator): a Kubernetes operator for VPN sidecars written in pure Rust.
+- [vpn-operator](https://github.com/thavlik/vpn-operator): a Kubernetes controller for VPN sidecars written in pure Rust.
-- [t4vd (Tool for Video Data)](https://github.com/thavlik/t4vd): a collaborative open source platform for easily creating labeled datasets from YouTube videos
+- [t4vd (Tool for Video Data)](https://github.com/thavlik/t4vd): a collaborative, open source platform for easily creating labeled datasets from YouTube videos
 - [Midas Download Tool](https://github.com/thavlik/midas-download-tool): a collection of scripts that bulk downloads MRIs made public by Kitware on their MIDAS platform using a headless web browser

 ## Running Code
-Configurations are defined in yaml files, which can be composed via the `include:` directive to conveniently form derivative experiments with minimal boilerplate.
+Configurations are defined in `.yaml` files, which can be composed via the `include:` directive to conveniently form derivative experiments with minimal boilerplate.
 An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`:

 `python3 src/main.py --config experiments/mnist/vae/fid.yaml`